 On the Advanced tab, disable Topology Hiding: Change Call-ID and disable the Avaya Extensions.
 It is necessary to disable Topology Hiding: Change Call-ID when Network Call Redirection (NCR) is enabled on Communication Manager.
-Otherwise, the wrong Call-ID is passed in the Replaces parameter of the Refer-To header in the REFER message sent to the Level 3.
+Otherwise, in some call transfer scenarios, the wrong Call-ID is passed in the Replaces parameter of the Refer-To header in the REFER message sent to Level 3.
 If this occurs, the transferred call fails with a 603 Decline response from Level 3 and the original call has one-way audio.